LoopZ/V8Power/README.txt

     /R times    Repeat the next write times number of times.
 (1-65535) /L line     Return only this line from standard input.
 (0-65535) (Note: vline /L TOTAL will return the total number of lines.)
+	/S s1 s2	Search and replace all occurrences of s1 with s2.

    tba         (Still under development, more to be announced)